elbaum-lab/xiDPC-STEM/README.md

 ## Setup
 1. Install AutoScript TEM on the microscope computer and on the SerialEM computer
 2. Make sure that AutoScript TEM on the microscope computer is reachable from SerialEM:
-   - **2.1** Set the correct IP adress or computername 2.2 Test by e.g. running the '20250609\_PreAquAtItems.txt' script
+   - 2.1 Set the correct IP adress or computername
+   - 2.2 Test by e.g. running the '20250609\_PreAquAtItems.txt' script
-4. Beam Centering:
+3. Beam Centering:
-    3.1 Center the beam roughly to the center on the detector 3.2 Fine:
+    - 3.1 Center the beam roughly to the center on the detector
+    - 3.2 Fine:
-        3.2.1 refine manually by running the '12segments.py' on the microscope computer, or 3.2.2 automatically by running the '20251202\_CenterBeam.txt' from SerialEM (watch the log carefully).
+        - 3.2.1 refine manually by running the '12segments.py' on the microscope computer, or
+        - 3.2.2 automatically by running the '20251202\_CenterBeam.txt' from SerialEM (watch the log carefully).
 If it doesn't converge properly, center manually (3.2.1) and then again (3.2.2)
-        3.2.3 (TEST)